broadinstitute/sharpener-gui/README.md

 3. Before running an *Expander*, you can aggregate them into one gene set by pressing "Union" or "Intersection".
 This step is optional, but it also consolidates all of your results from a given expander into one table.

-4. To run an *Expander*, in the panel on the far right you can put values into its input boxes
+4. To run an *Expander*, in the panel on the far right you can put values into its input boxes.
+If you click on the Expander's name, it becomes selected.
+It also then fills those boxes with default values if they are available (but it doesn't override your own).

+5. If all is well,  a little button saying "Transform Gene Lists" appears under **Expanders**.
+If all is not well, it tells you what you're missing.
+If you can transform your gene lists, click that button.

+6. Tables giving you your transformed gene sets (one per selected gene set ID) should appear shortly, hopefully with relevant results.

+If you want to continue transforming your gene sets, start again, from step (2) or the beginning.